 Best headrest dog seat belt

-A great option if you're after a multifunctioning dog seat belt, the PETZANA Headrest Dog Car Seat Belt can be snapped into your car's seat buckle but it's primarily designed to be secured around your headrest so they're less likely to get tangled amongst the belt if your pooch has a tendency to move around in the car.
+A great option if you're after a multifunctioning dog seat belt.
+The PETZANA Headrest Dog Car Seat Belt can be snapped into your car's seat buckle, but it's primarily designed to be secured around your headrest.
+This way, your hound is less likely to get tangled in the belt if they have a tendency to move around in the car.
 It has reflective stitching for low-light use and it also doubles up as a lead to make getting from the car to outside as seamless as possible.

 Pros